 Community Waikato offers training and professional development based on the needs that the people in the sector have

-We provide tertiary scholarships for people volunteering or in paid work in the sector and we are fund managers for the Tindall Foundation and the Len Reynolds Trust.
+We are fund managers for the Tindall Foundation and the Len Reynolds Trust.
 We are an advocate for the sector, we make submissions, we provide information and we run forums on issues that are important to the sector.

 Peer support is important in our sector because people often work alone, the work is demanding, has many different layers

 and a multitude of challenges.
 We support peer networks and these networks help build strong relationships and assist in